-In his role as women's and men's shoes and leather goods division director at Salvatore Ferragamo , James Ferragamo is helping to lead the Italian family-owned company into its third generation of global success, following in the footsteps of his father and the company's chief executive officer, Ferruccio, and his grandfather Salvatore, who found his eponymous Italian brand in 1928.
+In his role as women's and men's shoes and leather goods division director at Salvatore Ferragamo , James Ferragamo is helping to lead the Italian family-owned company into its third generation of global success, following in the footsteps of his father and company chief executive, Ferruccio, and his grandfather Salvatore, who found the eponymous Italian brand in 1928.

-Born in Florence Italy, Ferragamo's interaction with his grandfather's business started from an early age.
+Born in Florence, Ferragamo's interaction with his grandfather's business started from an early age.
 Since age 10, he would occasionally visit the factory to make pairs of shoes with his grandmother.

 Ferragamo studied in England, before heading to New York, where he completed both his undergraduate degree in marketing and international business, and his masters degree in finance, accounting and international business, from New York University Stern School of Business.
 During his holidays, Ferragamo worked as a sales assistant at the Ferragamo boutique in Los Angeles.